CloudVPS/opticon/README.md

 **libopticon**

 Data structures for keeping track of hosts and meters, as well as encoding and decoding them for transport or storage.
+Infrastructure for applications and daemons.

 **libopticondb**

 Access to the timestamp-indexed opticon disk database that tracks metering samples.

-**libsvc**

-Infrastructure for building a system service: Process control, data transport, threading, and logging.

 **opticon-db**